10 Facts About PRINCE2 Certification

 6. You Can Be Agile With PRINCE2

 There is a PRINCE2 Agile qualification which is aimed at people working in an Agile project management environment.
-It’s good for project teams who are used to using Agile but who also want a bit of structure and project management good practice around their work.
-And yes, you can have both!
+It’s ideal for project teams who are used to using Agile but who also want a bit of more structure around their work.

 7. PRINCE2 Is Managed by AXELOS